-- The SW coast of Resolution Island NW of Cook Bay is much lower than the north and east coasts and has many bays and inlets.
+32 The SW coast of Resolution Island NW of Cook Bay is much lower than the north and east coasts and has many bays and inlets.
 The inshore waters have not been sounded; the suitability of the inlets for shelter is not known.
 Islets and rocks abound along the shore.
-This coast should be given a wide berth. - The east coast of Resolution Island between Hatton Headland (61°19'N, 64°47'W) and Cape Warwick, 17 miles NNE, has many indentations and its shores consist mostly of cliffs rising sheer from the sea.
+This coast should be given a wide berth.

+The east coast of Resolution Island between Hatton Headland ($61^{\circ}19'N$, $64^{\circ}47'W$) and Cape Warwick, 17 miles NNE, has many indentations and its shores consist mostly of cliffs rising sheer from the sea.
 Many of the headland ridges continue offshore as submerged ledges or islets; some are up to 4 miles offshore.
 This coast should not be approached closer than 10 miles.

-- Resolution Island covered by Chart 5340 is not surveyed; these waters should not be entered without local knowledge.
+34 Caution. - Much of the coast of Resolution Island covered by Chart 5340 is not surveyed; these waters should not be entered without local knowledge.
 The areas in which soundings are shown have not been surveyed to modern standards.
-Caution is recommended in sounded waters. - Cape Warwick (61°35'N, 64°38'W) is a conspicuous steep red cliff unlike any other on Resolution Island.
-A large dome atop a tower and a nearby abandoned radar installation on the cape are conspicuous from seaward. - 36 Brewer Bay (61°35'N, 64°39'W) offers anchorage in good weather, for vessels up to 240 feet (73 m) in length, off the small cove with Yellow is on the north side of the entrance to Brewer Bay.
-Its position and depth over were determined in 1998, but mariners are cautioned that the wreck might have shifted due to ice action, in which case its exact position and depth over would be unknown.
+Caution is recommended in sounded waters.

+35 Cape Warwick $(61^{\circ}35^{\circ}N, 64^{\circ}38^{\circ}W)$ is a conspicuous steep red cliff unlike any other on Resolution Island.
+A large dome atop a tower and a nearby abandoned radar installation on the cape are conspicuous from seaward.

-Beach at its head.
+36 Brewer Bay (61°35'N, 64°39'W) offers anchorage in good weather, for vessels up to 240 feet (73 m) in length, off the small cove with Yellow Beach at its head.
 A vessel has moored in this berth, lying to two anchors on a heading of 045° with quarter lines to the shore, but the berth is dangerous.
 The bay is small and provides little shelter; there is, occasionally, heavy ground swell.
 Larger vessels, in good weather, can find anchorage (not charted) off the entrance to Brewer Bay.